 Email retention legislation in the U.S. requires companies to maintain copies of emails for many years.
-There are federal laws applying to all companies and groups, data retention laws for specific industries, and a swathe of email retention laws in the United States at the individual state level.
+There are federal laws that apply to all companies, data retention laws for specific industries, and a swathe of email retention laws in the United States at the individual state level.
 Ensuring compliance with all the proper email retention laws in the United States is vital.
-Non-compliance can prove incredibly expensive Multi-million-dollar fines await any group found to have breached federal, industry, or state regulations.
+Noncompliance can prove incredibly expensive and multi-million-dollar fines await any company found to have breached federal, industry, or state regulations.

-All electronic files must be retained by U.S companies, which extends to email, in case the information is required by the courts. eDiscovery requests often require massive volumes of data to be provided for use in lawsuits and the failure to provide the data can land a group in serious trouble.
-Not only are heavy fines issued, groups can face criminal proceedings if certain data is erased.
+Certain types of data must be retained by U.S companies in case the information is required by the courts, and that includes email. eDiscovery requests often require massive volumes of data to be provided for use in lawsuits and the failure to provide the data can land a company in serious trouble.
+Not only are heavy fines issued if data cannot be produced in eDiscovery, companies can face criminal proceedings if certain data has been erased.

-For decades, U.S groups have been required to store documents.
-Document retention laws are included in numerous legislative acts such as the Civil Rights Act of 1964, the Executive Order 11246 of 1965, the Freedom of Information Act of 1967, the Occupational Safety and Health Act of 1970, and the Reform and Control Act of 1986; however, just over 10 years ago, data retention laws in the United States were updated to grow the definition of documents to include electronic communications such as emails and email attachments.
+For decades, U.S companies have been required to store documents by law.
+Document retention laws are included in numerous legislative acts such as the Civil Rights Act of 1964, the Executive Order 11246 of 1965, the Freedom of Information Act of 1967, the Occupational Safety and Health Act of 1970, and the Reform and Control Act of 1986, and data retention laws in the United States were updated a dozen years ago to expand the definition of documents to include electronic communications such as emails and email attachments.

-To enhance awareness of the many different email retention laws in the United States, a summary has been included in this article.
+To enhance awareness of the many different email retention laws in the United States, a summary has been included below.
 Please remember that this is for information purposes only and does not constitute legal advice.
-For legal counsel on data retention laws in the United States, we recommend you get in touch with your legal representatives.
-Industry and federal electronic data and email retention legislation in the United States is also subject to amendment.
-Up to date information should be sought from your legal team.
+For legal counsel on data retention laws in the United States, we recommend you get in touch with your legal representatives and industry and federal electronic data and email retention legislation in the United States are periodically updated.

-As you can see from the list here, there are several federal and industry-specific email retention legislative acts in the United States.
-These laws apply to emails received and shared, and include internal as well as external emails.
+As you can see from the list below, there are several federal and industry-specific email retention legislative acts in the United States.
+These laws apply to emails that are sent and received, and include internal as well as external emails.

 Federal Email Retention Legislation in the U.S.